trane/PyDA/README.md

 -----------------------------------

-Write Python routines to help experiment with non-deterministic push-down automata (we will call them \PDA" for short).
+Write Python routines to help experiment with non-deterministic push-down automata (we will call them "PDA" for short).
 Recall that we are studying NPDAs;
 NPDA and DPDA are not equivalent in the sense of language recognition.
 You must provide a file/module of function definitions (or use Python classes) that maintain PDA configurations.
 Users must be able to input PDAs, and an input